EdddieN/machinon/documentation/machinon_install_guide.md

 * Locales
 	* Usually choosing EN_GB@UTC-8 is fine.
 Raspbian detects your location so, if you use another locale, install it to avoid Raspbian dropping Locale error messages.
 * WiFi Country
-	* Set your country here in case you'll use WiFi.
+	* Set your country here if you want to use WiFi.
 5. Interfacing options (based on Matthew's instructions)
 * Enable SPI
 *  Enable I2C
 *  Enable Serial
 	* Do NOT enable login shell over serial.
-* Enable remote command line through SSH.
+* Enable remote command line through SSH (if not already done via the `ssh` file in the `boot` partition).
 	* Not required but it allows to do the rest of the setup through SSH, so you can detach the Raspberry from monitor/keyboard/etc...
 6. Advanced options :
 *  Expand filesystem to fill card.